Thomasstycke/Thomasstycke.github.io/index.md

 <figure id="figure3">
   {% include cleaned_bokeh_plot.html %}
   <figcaption style="text-align: justify;">
   <b>Figure 3:</b> A histogram showing the total counts of assault crimes recorded in each district in 2003-2017.
 The x-axis goes from 00:00 December 31st to 23:00 January 1st, with hours rounded down.
+The legend with different districts is interactive making it possible to choose which district to display.
   </figcaption>
 </figure>